6.630.2 Absence and Leave for Military-Related Reasons

 8. Upon return to work, an employee is entitled to the same or equivalent position, benefits, pay, status, and other conditions of employment.

-9. If an employee is on any FMLA-LWOP, he or she is entitled to maintain health benefits as long as he or she has made arrangements to pay his/her share of costs on a current basis or upon return to work status.
+9. If an employee is on any FMLA-LWOP, they are entitled to maintain health benefits as long as they have made arrangements to pay their share of costs on a current basis or upon return to work status.

 10. Periods of any FMLA-LWOP may have significant impact on employee benefits (e.g., leave accrual (see IRM 6.630.1.2)).
-See Office of Personnel Management (OPM’s) fact sheet titled Effect of Extended Leave Without Pay (LWOP) (or Other Nonpay Status) on Federal Benefits and Programs at: http://www.opm.gov/oca/leave/HTML/LWOP_eff.asp.
+See OPM’s fact sheet, titled Effect of Extended Leave Without Pay (LWOP) (or Other Nonpay Status) on Federal Benefits and Programs, at: https://www.opm.gov/policy-data-oversight/pay-leave/leave-administration/fact-sheets/effect-of-extended-leave-without-pay-lwop-or-other-nonpay-status-on-federal-benefits-and-programs/.
 Information on the impact of LWOP is also found on the IRS Source.

-11. Requests are approved by the employee’s immediate manager and the manager should contact the servicing LR/ER specialist if questions arise.
+11. Requests are approved by the employee’s immediate manager, who should contact the servicing LR/ER specialist if questions arise.

 Requirements